techidaily/site-screen-mirroring-recording/source/_posts/updated-in-2024-android-no-cost-video-capture-tool.md

 ![mnml recorder](https://images.wondershare.com/filmora/article-images/mnml-screen-recorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 MNML Screen recorder is one of the most mind-blowing screen recorder applications present on the Google Play store.
 It is additionally open-source which implies that you can add to the venture assuming you need it.
 The instrument assists clients with adding a custom picture and text watermarks, with the choice to change the straightforwardness settings of the equivalent.
 This element would prove to be useful for individuals who might want to add their image to their accounts The application doesn't have any promotions and is extremely easy to use.
 It's perhaps the least complex method for recording whatever is on your screen, and it doesn't need root access.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/M5pwd2mwaQQ?si=qyZHgdTlbQbc32Mp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion